CAMongrel/UnrealReplayServer/README.md

 > Important!
 > This is in no way intended to be production ready.
 The current implementation uses in-memory storage of replays, so all your precious replays will be gone when you restart the server.
 > The code also currently doesn't use containers, databases, caching mechanisms and so on.
 > You have been warned!

+## What is HTTP Replay Streaming?
+Unreal Engine 4 allows you to record and play replays of your gaming sessions.
+There are various factories for this (in-memory of the Client, to file on Client, to SaveGame on Client) and the HTTP streaming server is one of them.
+This project implements such a server, which allows users to record their playback to a server and let other people rewatch the same replay from their own computer later using a shared session name.

+> Note:
+> This doesn't mean that you can use this to record replays of any Unreal Engine game out there.
+> This project is for developers creating their own UE game and wanting to provide an Internet-based replay service.

 ## Usage
 In your Unreal projects DefaultEngine.ini you have to set the HttpNetworkReplayStreaming class as the replay streaming factory and